TaylorVellios/Wikipedia_US_Population_Scraper/README.md

 While Wikipedia may not be the most academically reliable source for data, this script will give anyone a good jumping-off point for State/County based code or analyses.<br>
 High traffic Wikipedia pages such as the ones being scraped here are meticulously moderated as well as frequently trolled: [See Wiki History](https://en.wikipedia.org/w/index.php?title=List_of_states_and_territories_of_the_United_States_by_population&action=history)<br></br>

+It will be interesting to see if there are significant changes in population data from this source on a day-to-day basis.<br>
+Since this script saves each .csv by adding the date it is run, it will be easy to locate data discrepancies.<br></br>

 Due to the nature of HTML scraping, this script will not work as intended should a column be added to either WikiTable.<br>
 As of 4.23.2021, there are no issues.
-I will be exploring possible routes that may require the use of every table header.
+I will be exploring possible routes that may require the use of every table header.<br></br>